wmloh/ChessAI/README.md

 ### Data Processing

-This is a basic data processing feature offered (in `parsing`) which reads a series of chess games in a PGN format.
+This is a basic data processing feature offered (in `parsing`) which reads a series of chess games in PGN format.
 The games are converted into tuples of states, source action, target action and value.
 The board states of each game are sampled sparsely, with a default of 0.1 probability of each tuple being sampled.

 ### Policy Network

 The primary feature of this project is the ability to develop a multi-head convolutional neural network that takes in a board tensor and returns the source action, target action and value.
+The architecture of the `PolicyModel` is inspired by [ResNet](https://arxiv.org/pdf/1512.03385.pdf) which contains shortcut connections.

 ### Monte-Carlo Tree Search